Khairallah Abdelkbir: Sriwijaya

 In November 2021, Abdelkbir signed a contract with Liga 1 club Sriwijaya in the second round of 2021 Liga 2 (Indonesia).
 He made his league debut in a 2–0 win against Muba Babel United on 4 November 2021 as a substitute for Afriansyah in the 67th minute at the Kaharudin Nasution Rumbai Stadium, Pekanbaru.

+Personal life

+Born and raised in Morocco, he acquired Indonesian citizenship in 2021.